Does ChatGPT Have Ads? ChatGPT Ads Rollout Status in 2026

 Pricing: from $60 CPM to $3-5 CPC in ten weeks

-Pricing is the loudest signal in this category right now, and it has moved fast.
+Pricing is the loudest signal in the ChatGPT ads rollout right now, and it has moved fast.

 The February 2026 launch was $60 CPM with a $200,000 advertiser minimum, per ALM Corp’s pricing analysis.
 That minimum priced out most mid-market advertisers.
 At $60 CPM, $200K buys 3.3M impressions, which is a starter commitment for a Fortune 500 brand and a nonstarter for a startup with a $50K monthly ad budget.